top of page

 This so-called ecotourism was primarily sold to officials and the public based on two benefits: To enjoy the beauty of cetaceans in their natural settings and to educate people about their vulnerability.
 Yet, current trends show that these benefits are often out-weighed by adverse consequences on the animals' welfare and fitness.

-RD's studies specifically focus on the effects of scuba diving tourism on Rangiroa bottlenose dolphins’ behaviour and potential risks for humans and the dolphins associated with close underwater interactions.
-A PhD thesis is currently being conducted on this topic by Pamela Carzon (PSL Paris Sciences et Lettres Université).
+RD's studies specifically focus on the effects of scuba diving tourism on Rangiroa bottlenose dolphins’ behavior and the potential risks for both the humans and dolphins associated with close underwater interactions.
+A PhD thesis was conducted on this topic by Pamela Carzon (PSL Paris Sciences et Lettres Université).